santa-land/secret-santa/README.md

 - Only if admin enters right information, then the pool can be stopped to build matches.
 - Only if admin enters right information, then the pool can be deleted.

+## My approach
+- I found three dangrous scenarios.
+⋅⋅*  If parents are left at the end.
+⋅⋅*  One family of three people.
+⋅⋅*  Group of odd Santas if they exchange in couples, one of them will be left alone at the end.
+- I found two approaches to solve this question. and I went with the second approach.
+⋅⋅* Person N will have change from 1-99 selection, N-1 from 1-98, and ...
+Challenge conditions will be applied.
+⋅⋅* We do shuffling for the Santa list.
+If the shuffled array of Santas meets the condition then we are good to continue
+- If Santa enters his/her name twice server side should be able to handle duplication.
+With array it is easy.
+I was new to MongoDB but I fix it soon.
+- If Santa enter his/her spouse name, sever should be able to handle and build spouse object too.
+With array it is easy.
+I was new to MongoDB but I fix it soon.

 ## License
 The contents of this repository are covered under the [GPL License](LICENSE.txt).
 Please be Advised before redistributing.